Enterprise-grade data science

 Build or Buy?

 Lastly, there are your concerns as a data scientist.
-In particular, using open source R and Python packages can be complicated in an enterprise context.
-That’s why Chapter 18 is all about the difficulties I’ve observed for organizations using open source packages and the solutions I’ve seen work for those environments.
+In particular, using open-source R and Python packages can be complicated in an enterprise context.
+That’s why Chapter 18 is all about the difficulties I’ve observed for organizations using open-source packages and the solutions I’ve seen work for those environments.

-(No) labs in this section
+(No) labs in this part

 1. Yes, both things I’ve actually seen happen.↩︎